*Due to the ongoing COVID-19 pandemic our primary schools outreach programme is postponed until further notice.*

 - The Last Leviathan: take your pupils on a voyage on board the whaling ship The Diana of Hull, as it makes its final journey to the Arctic.
 In this pop-up theatre performance - featuring period music, dance, projections and drama – your pupils will discover why the whaling industry was important to Hull and come face-to-face with the dangers faced by the Diana’s crew on their journey.
 This production, written and performed by Theatre On The Edge, has been specially designed to be enjoyed as part of a school assembly.

 Suitable for all ages; Duration: 30 minutes

-- The Blaydes Family: Merchants and Shipbuilders: work with historians from the University of Hull’s Blaydes Maritime Centre to uncover hidden stories about the city’s trading and shipbuilding heritage, which took place along the banks of the River Hull.
-This session will focus on the Blaydes merchant family, aspects of their maritime business and on Blaydes House, their eighteenth century home and work premises located on High Street Hull.
+- The Blaydes Family: Merchants and Shipbuilders: Investigate historic sources and work with historians from the University of HULL’S Blaydes Maritime Centre to uncover hidden stories about the city’s trading and shipbuilding heritage, which took place along the banks of the River Hull.